 “Jen’s Yin course was outstanding.
 It has given me not only a better appreciation of the practice, but the skillset and confidence to create intelligent, creative sequencing that supports the body.
 Jen’s guidance on the use of postures, props and modifications has also enabled me to better suit the practice to every individual.
 Jen has also had a great influence on the way I now teach Yin.
 I’m not afraid to move or use other modalities such as self massage and acupressure to get the best result for bringing the body and mind back into balance.
 I highly recommend Jen’s course for anyone interested in either teaching or practicing Yin yoga.”

 I’m a student who just wants to understand more about Yin Yoga.
-What should I purchase?
+Can I attend a training?

-Jennifer continually attends trainings with leaders in the field of fascia such as Tom Myers and Gil Hedley and studies Chakras, Meridians, and yoga philosophy with Paul Grilley.
-And her understanding of movement is always evolving through her own movement life which includes Yin Yoga, Flow Yoga, Primal Movement, and Olympic Lifting.
-So, her trainings are always updated to reflect new ideas and experiences.
-Today’s Yin Fundamentals is different than her previous Level One Yin courses.
-That said, if you’ve attending a Yin Level One training and you’ve got a regular Yin practice, you are welcome to jump straight in to Yin Sequencing.
-You might just refresh yourself on some of the core concepts before you attend.
+I continually attends trainings with leaders in the field of fascia such as Tom Myers and Gil Hedley and study Chakras, Meridians, and yoga philosophy with Paul Grilley.
+And my understanding of movement is always evolving through my own movement exploration which includes Yin Yoga, Flow Yoga, Primal Movement, and Olympic Lifting.
+My trainings are always evolving to reflect new ideas and experiences.
+No training is ever quite the same!